 Losing a tooth means that your surrounding teeth may drift toward the empty socket.
 The more teeth you lose, the bigger the space, and the more room for shifting.
 Eventually, you are likely to develop severe misalignment which increases your risk of stomatitis, gum disease, and TMJ issues.
 Missing teeth also cause the body to stop supplying surrounding jawbone tissue with vitamins and nutrients.
 Natural tooth roots stimulate jawbone growth every time we chew.
 The loss of even one tooth can lead to jawbone atrophy.

 Deprived of these nutrients, your jawbone will deteriorate.
 Loss of bone density leads to more tooth loss and a sunken appearance of the facial structure.
 This feature can leave individuals looking older than their actual age.
-Fortunately, dental implants are accepted by the body as natural teeth, so the flow of nutrients to your jawbone will resume.
+Fortunately, implants are accepted by the body as natural teeth.
+The flow of nutrients to your jawbone will continue.
 Dental implants stimulate jawbone growth and prevent jawbone recession.
-With implant dentistry, your smile and your youthful features are preserved for years to come.
+Dental implants also prevent the loss of more teeth.
+With implant dentistry, your smile and your youthful features are preserved for the long term.

 What is the Best Way to Replace Teeth?

 Dental implants are made from biocompatible titanium posts that are inserted directly into the jawbone.
 The first step toward candidacy involves a comprehensive consultation and examination with Dr. Fondriest.
 Our team will make sure your jawbone tissue can support the dental posts.
 Titanium posts require that candidates have adequate jawbone density.
-If you are found to lack sufficient jawbone mass, sinus life surgery or bone graft can allow you to regain candidacy for dental implants.
+If you are found to lack sufficient jawbone mass, sinus lift surgery or a bone graft can be done.
 Candidates should also be free of medical conditions that could complicate oral surgery and recovery.

 Impressions and measurements of your mouth will ensure that your implants fit perfectly.
-After your implants are permanently placed, your jawbone tissues bond with the posts in a process clinically termed osseointegration.
-Porcelain crowns are placed on individual implants, or a set of full or partial dentures can replace entire arches of missing teeth.
+After your implants are permanently placed, your jawbone tissues bond with the posts.
+This process is called osseointegration.
+A porcelain crown placed on the implant can serve as a great single tooth replacement option.
+If many teeth have been lost, a set of full or partial dentures can be done.
 These false teeth are fixed and sturdy and should be treated like natural teeth.

 Patients who use removable dentures understand what wobbly or loose dentures can do.
 When dentures slip, it can be embarrassing.
 Dental implants supporting crowns and implant bridges offer superior stability because the dental crown or false teeth are anchored directly to the jawbone.
-Many of our patients report that their implant-retained crowns, bridges, or dentures feel like natural teeth.
-If you have put off eating your favorite foods because you fear that your denture or bridge will shift or wobble, we welcome you to ask Dr. Fondriest about the advantages of implant-retained restorations.
+Many of our patients report that their implant-retained crowns, fixed bridges, or removable partial dentures feel like natural teeth.
+If you have put off eating your favorite foods because you fear that your denture or dental bridge will shift or wobble, we welcome you to ask Dr. Fondriest about implant-retained restorations.

 Special Care for Implants

 Fortunately, titanium posts are maintainable just as if they were natural teeth.
 Patients are advised to floss daily and brush teeth twice each day.
-Dental implants are designed to last a lifetime, but they are still susceptible to failure if patients use tobacco products, experience jawbone loss, or if an infection occurs.
+Dental implants are designed to last a lifetime.
+They are still susceptible to failure if patients use tobacco products, experience jawbone loss, or if an infection occurs.

 Infection can still occur below your implants even if cavities are no longer a possibility.
-The best way to guard against infection is to maintain twice-a-year cleanings and checkups.
-Meticulously cared for dental implant-retained dentures will last for many years and possibly even the rest of your life.
+The best way to guard against infection is to maintain twice a year cleanings and checkups.
+Well cared for implant retained complete dentures will last for many years and possibly even the rest of your life.
 If you do have issues or concerns with your new smile,

 Learn more about he best ways to replace teeth

 With time, skill, and dedication to excellence, properly placed dental titanium posts have a 98 percent success rate in the lower jaw and 96 percent in the upper jaw.
-For people who need to replace teeth, they provide crucial tooth replacement.
-To learn more about our implant procedures, talk to your Lake Forest cosmetic dentist today.
+For people who need to replace front teeth, they provide crucial tooth replacement.
+To learn more about replacing a single tooth or many, talk to your cosmetic dentist today.
 There are common mistakes that are made when planning for implants.
 We offer to answer your questions and if you wish, restore your smile with the latest in quality implant dentistry.